ConPaaS-team/conpaas/docs/internals.rst

     │── sbin
     │── scripts

-In the next paragraphs we describe how to add the new ConPaaS service.
+In the next paragraphs, we describe how to add the new ConPaaS service.

 Implementing a new ConPaaS service
 ==================================

-In this section we describe how to implement a new ConPaaS service by providing an example which can be used as a starting point.
+In this section, we describe how to implement a new ConPaaS service by providing an example which can be used as a starting point.
 The new service is called *helloworld* and will just generate helloworld strings.
 Thus, the manager will provide a method, called get\_helloworld